LupienLab/3d-reorganization-prostate-cancer/Results/2020-01-02_loops/README.md

 ## Conclusions

 Less than 10% of called loops, on average, do not coincide with a TAD boundary nor a _cis_-regulatory element, thus suggesting that the called loops are biologically relevant features of the Hi-C data.
+However, fewer than 10K loops are identified per sample, suggesting that we are vastly under-detecting the promoter-enhancer loops in these samples.